 Chelsea is active in scientific communications, and believes it is important for public health professionals to engage with the public and the media.
 She has been cited in outlets including BBC News, Time Magazine, NPR, CNN, The Economist, Kaiser Health News, The New Statesman, Scientific American, Pacific Standard, STAT News, Buzzfeed, Cosmopolitan Magazine, Popular Science, and elsewhere.

-You can find Chelsea on Mastodon and at @cbpolis on Twitter.
+You can find Chelsea on Bluesky at @cbpolis.bsky.social.